Israel: President vows support for UAE amid Houthi attack | DW | 30.01.2022

 "I wish to emphasize that we completely support your security requirements and we condemn in all forms and language any attack on your sovereignty," Herzog told Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader, according to the Israeli leader's office.

-The talks come less than two weeks after Yemen's Iran-backed Houthi rebels claimed responsibility for aerial attacks on the UAE capital, Abu Dhabi, that killed three civilians.
+The talks come less than two weeks after the Iran-backed Houthi rebels claimed responsibility for aerial attacks on the UAE capital, Abu Dhabi, that killed three civilians.

 Herzog held around two hours of talks with Sheikh Mohammed at al-Watan palace in Abu Dhabi.
 This is the first time an Israeli president has made a diplomatic trip to the UAE.